samagra-comms/docker-deploy/readme.md

 - On the first run cassandra migrations are applied.
 If you see any migration error then set it to `0` to run all migrations if not already applied, else set to `6` if all migrations are applied.
 In most cases after the first run, setting the `migrations count` in `.env` to `6` will work.
 Migrations get applied from `0` to `6` in a sequential manner.

+- **NOTE**:
-- **NOTE**: You can restart the services by using docker-compose commands
+    - You can restart the services by using docker-compose commands
+    - It is a good practice to modify the volume mounts within the docker-compose file to ensure that all data is mounted on a disk that is entirely separate from the operating system (OS) disk.
 ## Docker Setup Steps

 ### **Cloning and Run**